EvanGottschalk/ConnectToExchange/README.md

    ```
 2. Download `ConnectToExchange`

 3. In the same folder as `ConnectToExchange`, create a `.txt` file.
-If your API key is `view-only`, you can save your cryptocurrency exchange API key on the 1st line, your API secret on the 2nd.
+If your API key is `view-only`, you can save your cryptocurrency exchange API key on the 1st line, and your API secret on the 2nd.
 However, if your API key has `trade` priveleges, you should save an encrypted version of both your key and secret instead.

 To encrypt your API information, I recommend using `CustomEncryptor.py`, which can be downloaded here: github.com/EvanGottschalk/CustomEncryptor'